Doctoral Psychology Internship

 1 Student Worker

-KSU-CS is located on the second floor of the English & Counseling Services Building which is in the heart of campus.
-KSU-CS staff and interns have private offices equipped with computers connected to word processing, scheduling, and data collection programs.
+Counseling Services is located on the second floor of the English & Counseling Services Building which is in the heart of campus.
+Counseling Services staff and interns have private offices equipped with computers connected to word processing, scheduling, and data collection programs.
 Staff and interns also have access to the University email and library systems.
-We have a state of the art computerized biofeedback lab.
 Several larger offices accommodate therapy groups, and a large conference room is available for meetings or classes.
 Our reception area is roomy and welcoming to diverse students.
 There is also a fairly large staff break room which accommodates lunch time gathering and our occasional afternoon staff ice cream breaks.

 Kansas State University